 Compliance Coordinator: The Collaborative shall designate at least one employee to coordinate its efforts to comply with and carry out its responsibilities under Title II of ADA, including any investigation of any complaint communicated to it alleging its noncompliance or alleging any actions that would be prohibited under ADA.
-The Collaborative shall make available to all interested individuals the name, office address, and telephone number of the employee(s) so designated and shall adopt and publish procedures for the prompt and equitable resolution of complaints alleging any action that would be prohibited under the ADA.
+The Collaborative shall make available, to all interested individuals, the name, office address, and telephone number of the designated employee(s) and shall adopt and publish procedures for the prompt and equitable resolution of complaints alleging any action that would be prohibited under the ADA.
 The Collaborative receives federal financial assistance and must comply with the above requirements.
-Additionally, the Collaborative is of the general view that:
+Additionally, the Collaborative believes that:

 - 1. Discrimination against a qualified handicapped person solely based on handicap is unfair; and - 2.
-To the extent possible, qualified handicapped persons should be in the mainstream of life in a school community.
-Accordingly, employees of the school system will comply with the above requirements of the law and policy statements of this committee to ensure non- discrimination based on handicap.
+To the extent possible, qualified individuals with a disability should be included in the mainstream of activity in a school community.
+Accordingly, employees of the school system will comply with the above requirements of the law and policy statements of this committee to ensure non-discrimination on the basis of disability.